pez-globo/pufferfish-software/backend/tests/bdd_samples/guidelines.md

 @hp.given(...)
 @pt.parametrize(...)
-def test_this_functioanality(args):
+def test_this_functionality(args):
-    """Scenario Sample unit test to show how to integrate tags with docstrings.
+    """Scenario: Sample unit test to show how to integrate tags with docstrings.
-       Given The understanding of the functionality.
-       And The knowledge of BDD.
-       When The unit tests are written.
-       And Conditions are met.
-       Then The test result should show pass.
     """
-    Actual test code ...
+    # Given: The understanding of the functionality.
+    Object initialization code B.
+    # And: The knowledge of BDD.
+    Object initialization code B.

+    # When: The unit tests are written and conditions are met.
+    Some condition code.

+      # Then: The test result should show pass.
+      Code to verify the result.
 ```

 Example test could be found in `backend/tests/bdd_samples`